2lab-ai/aws-instant-terminal/README.md

 # AWS Temporary Terminal + Key-Bound Encrypted Volume

-This repo provides a one-file macOS script to launch a temporary Ubuntu EC2 VM with XFCE + VNC + NoVNC and an optional encrypted EBS data volume that is bound to your local SSH key (.pem).
+This repo provides a one-file macOS script to launch a temporary Ubuntu EC2 VM with XFCE + VNC + NoVNC and an encrypted EBS data volume bound to your local SSH key (.pem).
 Press Ctrl+C to tear everything down.

 ## Scripts

-- `aws-terminal-run.sh`
+- `aws-instant-terminal.sh`
-  - Launches EC2 (Ubuntu 22.04), installs XFCE desktop, starts TightVNC `:1` and
-    serves NoVNC on port `6080` (configurable).
+  - Launches EC2 (Ubuntu 22.04), installs or reuses a preset AMI with desktop, starts TightVNC `:1` and serves NoVNC on port `6080` (configurable).
 Prints SSH and NoVNC instructions and keeps the session alive until Ctrl+C.
   - Creates a temporary SSH key pair and stores the private key locally as `temp-terminal-key-<timestamp>.pem`.
-  - Optional Encrypted EBS (`/mnt/local`): If enabled, the data volume name and the LUKS passphrase are derived from the SHA‑256 of the local `.pem` file that `aws-terminal-run.sh` creates.
-The key name is also stored in `.env` as `KEY_NAME` for convenience.
+  - Encrypted EBS (`/mnt/local`): Always enabled.
+The volume name and the LUKS passphrase are derived from the SHA‑256 of the local `.pem` file.
+The key name is also stored in `.env` as `KEY_NAME`.
 Deleting the `.pem` file makes the volume permanently inaccessible by design (one‑way lock).

 - `aws-terminal-delete-pem.sh`
   - Scans local `.pem` files, derives the corresponding EBS volume name `temp-terminal-enc-<12hex>` from each key's SHA‑256, searches all AWS regions for a matching volume, and optionally deletes both the volume(s) and the PEM.

+- `aws-terminal-mount-local.sh`
+  - On macOS, mounts the remote `/mnt/local` from the EC2 to a local directory using SSHFS so files are visible on both sides in real time.
+  - Requirements: macFUSE + sshfs
+    - `brew install --cask macfuse`
+    - `brew install gromgit/fuse/sshfs-mac`

+- `aws-terminal-umount-local.sh`
+  - Unmounts the SSHFS mount on macOS.

 ## Quick Start